cacing69/cquery/README.md

 ### Currently experimenting

-to attempt extract data from webpage which, in my opinion, becomes more enjoyable.
-All methods and usage instructions provided here are designed according to the i needs.
+Attempt to extract data from webpage which, in my opinion, becomes more enjoyable.
+All methods and usage instructions provided here are designed according to that i needs.
 If you have any suggestions or feedback to improve them, it would be highly appreciated and

-## What kind of thing is this
+### What kind of thing is this

 Cquery is an acronym for crawl query, used to extract text from an HTML element using PHP, simply its tool for crawling/scraping web page.
 It called a query, as it adopts the structure present in an SQL query, so you can analogize that your DOM/HTML Document is a table you will query.